Monday, April 20, 2026

 An LLM call is stateless by design.
 You send a prompt, you get a response.
 Continuity is an illusion maintained by re-injecting conversation history into every new call.

 For simple chatbots, that's fine.
-For agents that orchestrate multi-step workflows — check a database, call an API, make a decision, loop back if needed, escalate to a human if confidence is low — that illusion breaks down fast.
+For agents that orchestrate multi-step workflows, such as checking a database, calling an API, making a decision, looping back if needed, or escalating to a human, that illusion breaks down fast.

 The failure modes are predictable once you've seen them:

 Infinite loops.
 The agent's planning step decides to search the web, gets a result, doesn't update internal state, plans again, searches the web.
-Without external state tracking, the LLM doesn't "know" what it's already done unless that full history fits in context — and at 50+ steps, context windows become a real constraint.
+Without external state tracking, the LLM does not know what it has already done unless that full history fits in context.
+In long-running workflows, context windows become a real constraint.

 Lost partial progress.
 A long-running agent fails halfway through.
 You restart it.
 It starts over from step one, re-doing expensive work (API calls, database writes, file reads) it already completed.
 Without checkpointing, there's no way to resume.

 No human-in-the-loop.
-An agent needs to ask a user a clarifying question mid-workflow — not at the beginning, not at the end, but after step 4 of 9.
+An agent needs to ask a user a clarifying question mid-workflow, not at the beginning or the end, but after a specific decision point.
 Pure LLM loops can't pause and wait.
 They either block synchronously (bad for prod) or lose all intermediate state when they terminate.

 Race conditions in multi-agent systems.
 Two agents updating the same shared resource without explicit concurrency control is a data consistency problem, and no amount of clever prompting solves it.